amanx123/ai/README.md

 This is an open-source list of the best AI tutorials & tools for beginners and experienced developers alike.
 ---
 Who am I?
-Aman here 🤠 I'm an indie developer and entrepreneur building AI products in public like [TopDevs](https://topdevs.in), [Youversity](https://),
+Aman here 🤠 I'm an indie Full Stack developer, Ai enthusiast and entrepreneur building cool stuff and AI products in public.

 To add a resource or job listing, submit a PR to this repo or DM me [on Twitter/X](https://x.com/amanagarwalx).